makrai/notes/hu2003-multiling-multitask-benchmark.md

 ## 3.1.
 Design principles

-### Task difficulty: Tasks should be sufficiently challenging i.e. `<` human
+### Task difficulty: Tasks should be sufficiently challenging ie `<` human

 ### Task diversity

-* transfer at different levels, e.g. words, phrases and sentences
+* transfer at different levels, eg words, phrases and sentences
   * classification tasks require sentence-level transfer of meaning,
   * sequence labeling tasks like POS and NER test the word level